kubernetes/community/contributors/design-proposals/statefulset-update.md

 declared desired state.
 1. The controller will select all Pods in the StatefulSet, filter any Pods not owned by the StatefulSet, and sort the remaining Pods in ordinal order.
-1. For all created Pods, the controller will perform any nessecary [non-destructive state reconciliation](#pod-state-reconciliation).
+1. For all created Pods, the controller will perform any necessary [non-destructive state reconciliation](#pod-state-reconciliation).
 1. If any Pods with ordinals in the sequence `[0,.Spec.Replicas)` have not been created, for the Pod corresponding to the lowest such ordinal, the controller